-Education has been a powerful prognostic tool for understanding young people's bilical portrait for a long time.
-But significant changes in the ways and possibilities of actualize the importance of studying the interrelations of education, actualize the importance of stadying the involutional activity and the degree of political activity of youth.
-Surveys conducted sudents (1), working youth with higher education (2) and working youth higher education (3) extend the boundaries of understanding of present political opportunities and participation degree of the named three categories of youth Political life of the country.
+Education has been a powerful prognostic tool for understanding young people's portrait for a long time.
+But significant changes in the ways and possibilities of actualize the importance of studying the interrelations of education, activity and the degree of political activity of youth.
+Surveys conducted students (1), working youth with higher education (2) and working youth higher education (3) extend the boundaries of understanding of present political poportunities and participation degree of the named three categories of youth Political life of the country.
 Civil correlates of higher education include:

-political resources - such as political culture, knowledge of the politics, a broad understanding of political life [1;2;3;4;5];

-• psychological resources include the motivation and the desire to evaluate democratic regime and the development of democratic values [6, 7];

-• social resources represent the ability to communicate with other students [8,9,10] and to join the various organizations that expands the boundaries of participation in public life [11, 12].
+- political resources such as political culture, knowledge of the politics, a broad understanding of political life [1;2;3;4;5]; - psychological resources include the motivation and the desire to evaluate democratic regime and the development of democratic values [6, 7]; - social resources represent the ability to communicate with other students [8,9,10] and to join the various organizations that expands the boundaries of participation in public life [11, 12].